 - Identifying journal entries to test based on risk criteria and comparing the identified entries to supporting documentation.
-These included those posted to seldom used and those containing specific comments. - We performed tests of detail over the tuition fee income recognised in the year and performed sample testing of students, agreeing funding to learner registration documentation to confirm funding.
+These included entries with unusual postings to cash and borrowings, entries with unusual revenue combinations, entries with specific comments, and material post-closing entries. - We performed tests of detail over funding body income, agreeing funding to learner registration documentation to confirm revenue was recognised appropriately.